-Do not clog the condensation water drain hole of the standard fridge.

-Keep the inside of the fridge perfectly clean, in order to avoid foul smells.

-When living the boat for a long time, we recommend you to leave the standard fridge lid and the optional fridge front-opening door half-open.

-As time goes by, you could notice small gas leaks in the refrigerating system with a consequent partial or total reduction of its working order.
+- Do not clog the condensation water drain hole of the top-loading fridge. - Keep the inside of the fridge perfectly clean, in order to avoid foul smells. - When living the boat for a long time, we recommend you to leave the top-loading fridge lid and the optional fridge front-opening door half-open. - Ő - As time goes by, you could notice small gas leaks in the refrigerating system with a consequent partial or total reduction of its working order.
 In this case, you have to check and, if necessary, refill the cooling gas, calling a specialized technician.